我们做什么

 | Public Engagement and Ethical Considerations | Translating complex Active Inference concepts for broader public understanding while addressing ethical implications is challenging.
 Without this, we risk public misunderstanding, potential misuse of the framework, and missed opportunities for societal impact. | Public Engagement |

-The Institute hosts and disseminates information using YouTube, Github, and other platforms as needed.
+The Institute hosts and disseminates information using the shared space, YouTube, Discord, Github, Newsletter and other platforms as needed.
 This stack of platforms streamlines specific levels of access to shared resources, and enhances overall productivity within the organization.
 We aim to ensure that participants are aware of the platforms being used and understand their purposes and functionalities.
 We regularly evaluate, communicate, and reinforce best practices for information storage, access, and organization.
 We implement security measures, such as strong passwords, 2-factor authentication, and appropriate access permission in order to protect sensitive information.
 We back up important data regularly to prevent loss due to technical issues or accidental deletion.
 We conduct periodic reviews and audits of the information storage systems to identify areas for improvement and optimization.
 The specific use of each platform is described below.

 YouTube is the primary platform for storing audiovisual content created for and by The Institute.
 Our designated YouTube Channel holds distinct playlists for courses, live streams, symposia, and other content that we host.
 We share and embed links within internal and external communication channels to provide easy access to relevant content.
 The content on YouTube is also backed up in a personal cloud storage service as well as in offline hard drives.